-The bell of the clock is an 810 pound cast iron bell with a hammer strike.
+The bell of the clock is an 810 pound bronze bell with a hammer strike.
 It was made by John Taylor Bellfounders and was shipped with the clock.
 The inscription on the bell reads – “John Taylor – Founders – Loughborough – England – 1912”

 The bell was originally synchronized with the clock and could be heard as far away as Gore St.

 The bell is no longer in use.
 It is mounted in a roofed bell carriage.
 The roof of the building is a flat roof with a 5 foot parapet wall around the edge.
 With the traffic noise of today the bell cannot be heard clearly at street level.